seb-art/Expendr/README.md

 Expendr generates detailed reports and charts to help you visualize your spending patterns over time.
 Analyze your expenses to make informed financial decisions.

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute to Expendr, please check out our [Contribution Guidelines](CONTRIBUTING.md) for more information on how to get involved.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed at the time of its posting